KA2 project implementation

 Registration and participation fees

-Fees include training delivery, materials, catering during the training days (lunches and coffee- breaks), one dinner and on-site logistics.
+Fees include training delivery, materials, catering during the training days (lunches and coffee- breaks), and on-site social activities and logistics.
 Travel and accommodation costs are covered by participants.